weblabdeusto/weblabdeusto/docs/source/remote_lab_deployment.rst

     To be written (March 2013).

-    This covers the changes on the core and the laboratory server.
+    This covers the changes on the core and the laboratory server, as well as the database.

 Summary
 -------